 Your ongoing gift will help David’s Hope focus this work on each student in the Camp Brethren High School.
 It also allows us to prioritize funds from other sources to one-time capital projects and strategic investments towards self-sustainability.

 Please sponsor a High School student today!
 Your tax-deductible gift of $50/month will help a child overcome poverty and provide hope for a better life.
-To sponsor a High School student, visit www.davidshope.org/sponsor or e-mail us at [email protected].
+To sponsor a High School student, visit www.davidshope.org/sponsor-a-child or e-mail us at email@example.com.